Flowminder/FlowKit/docs/source/developer/adr/0012-claims-role-scope-rework.md

  - *Complex scopes*

    These control access to a combination of a geographic component, a top-level query and a descendent query.
-   - Top-level queries are the methods that are avilable to the users of Flowmachine directly.
+   - Top-level queries are the methods that are available to the users of Flowmachine directly.
    - Each top-level query may require a set of sub-queries to run, wich in turn may require sub-queries of their own; these are the descendent queries.
    - Finally, the geographic component is the spatial presentation that is available to the role.
+Queries without spatial aggregates (such as `historgram_aggregate`) have the geographic component `nonspatial`.

    Complex scopes are of the form `geographic_component:top_level_query:sub_query` - this ordering has been built on assumed order of importance to users.
-For example it will be a more common use case that an administrator will want to create a role that restrics access only to admin levels 0 or 1 than to the `most_frequest_location` sub-query of the `spatial_aggregate` TL query.
+For example it will be a more common use case that an administrator will want to create a role that restrics access only to admin levels 0 or 1 than to the `most_frequest_location` sub-query of the `spatial_aggregate` top-level query.

 As a consequence of this, the new Flowauth db schema is shown below: